ZapriteApp/phoenixd-lightning-wallet-ui-startos/README.md

 # Phoenixd Lightning Wallet UI (StartOS)

-This project is a Lightning wallet interface built on top of a [Phoenixd server](https://phoenix.acinq.co/server/) designed for [Start9](https://start9.com/) and Umbrel.
-It allows you to utilize the wallet capabilities of Phoenixd, providing a seamless experience for transacting while running on StartOS.

-Easily manage your phoenixd transactions and leverage the power of Phoenixd for your Lightning wallet needs.
+This project is a Lightning wallet interface built on top of [Phoenixd server](https://phoenix.acinq.co/server/) designed for [Start9 server](https://start9.com/).
+It allows you to easily manage your phoenixd transactions and leverage the power of Phoenixd for your Bitcoin Lightning wallet needs.

 This repository creates the `s9pk` package that is installed to run `phoenixd-lightning-wallet-ui` on [StartOS](https://github.com/Start9Labs/start-os/).
 Learn more about service packaging in the [Developer Docs](https://start9.com/latest/developer-docs/).